 Wanting to gain a deeper understanding of green tea’s effects, geneticist Sharon Moalem, PhD, author of The DNA Restart ($15.49, Amazon), traveled to Japan to meet with the world’s leading tea researchers.
 What he found shocked him: “None of them were drinking green tea,” he said.
 While that tea has great effects in lab trials, he found that the amount needed to deliver the benefits often causes digestive distress.
 So, what were the scientists drinking?
 “Oolong tea,” says Dr. Moalem.
 “When I asked them why, they said it’s easier on the stomach and richer in polyphenols.”

 Research shows that oolong tea can speed slimming as effectively or better than green tea.
-The tea’s unique blend of polyphenols prods cells to burn calories more efficiently, asserts Dr. Moalem.
+Oolong tea’s unique blend of polyphenols prods cells to burn calories more efficiently, asserts Moalem.
 In fact, Japanese researchers found that just one cup of oolong boosts metabolism by 20 percent for two hours — nearly twice as much as three strong cups of green tea.
 Even better: Oolong promotes the burning of belly fat.
 In one study, oolong sippers lost two times more midsection fat than those who skipped the brew.

-36 percent for up to 24 hours, plus lowers LDL “bad” cholesterol by 29 percent.
+Oolong tea benefits for weight loss are just the beginning.
+“Once you start drinking oolong, you’ll feel the difference instantly,” promises Moalem.
+Studies show that oolong dials down hunger by 36 percent for up to 24 hours, plus lowers LDL “bad” cholesterol by 29 percent.
 Catechins unique to oolong have also been shown to feed beneficial gut bugs, improving digestion and curbing blue moods by 20 percent.
-Indeed, women FIRST spoke to report that sipping oolong increased their energy, eased aches and curbed belly bloat.
+Indeed, the women that FIRST spoke to report that sipping oolong increased their energy, eased aches, and curbed belly bloat.